-Act as a role model for the Southern DHB Organisational Values.
+Act as a role model for Te Whatiu Ora Southern Organisational Values.

-- You respond positively to requests for assistance in own and other areas, demonstrating adaptability and willingness. - You produce work that complies with Southern DHB processes and reflects best practice. - Research undertaken is robust and well considered. - Supports and practices the DHB values.
+- You respond positively to requests for assistance in own and other areas, demonstrating adaptability and willingness. - You produce work that complies with Te Whatu Ora Southern processes and reflects best practice. - Research undertaken is robust and well considered.